mscott5861/UDP-Client-Server-in-Go/README.md

 # Go Client/Server

-A client/server implementation in which the client assembles raw UDP datagrams with a specified payload, then ships them off to the server, one every two seconds.
+A client/server implementation in which the client assembles raw UDP datagrams with a specified payload, then ships them off to the server, once every two seconds.

 ## Usage